 Kick back whilst sipping Champagne (you absolute baller) to ease you into the evening.

-I’ll be honest, I’m yet to visit and successfully resist one of the delicious fromages from the cheese trolley – there’s usually at least 20 varieties to choose from.
+We’ll be honest, we’re yet to visit and successfully resist one of the delicious fromages from the cheese trolley – there’s usually at least 20 varieties to choose from.

 Alternatively, go the full hog and order one of the excellent French dishes from the menu – the Boeuf Bourguignon is totally divine.